karanpratapsingh/system-design/README.md

 **What about race conditions?**

 Race conditions can easily occur when a large number of customers will be requesting rides simultaneously.
-To avoid this can wrap our ride matching logic in a [Mutex](<https://en.wikipedia.org/wiki/Lock_(computer_science)>) to avoid any race conditions.
+To avoid this we can wrap our ride matching logic in a [Mutex](<https://en.wikipedia.org/wiki/Lock_(computer_science)>) to avoid any race conditions.
 Furthermore, every action should be transactional in nature.

 _For more details, refer to [Transactions](https://karanpratapsingh.com/courses/system-design/transactions) and [Distributed Transactions](https://karanpratapsingh.com/courses/system-design/distributed-transactions)._